TsuenKitTajamar/mslearn-ai-language/Labfiles/05-custom-entity-recognition/Python/readme.md

 This folder contains Python code

 Update the configuration values to include the  **endpoint** and a **key** from the Azure Language resource you created (available on the **Keys and Endpoint** page for your Azure AI Language resource in the Azure portal).
-The file should already contain the project and deployment names for your text classification model.
+The file should already contain the project and deployment names for your custom entity model.

 Save the `.env`configuration file.